lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 # Introduction {#sec-intro}

-During the transition to post-quantum cryptography, there will be uncertainty as to the strength of cryptographic algorithms; we will no longer fully trust traditional cryptography such as RSA, Diffie-Hellman, DSA and their elliptic curve variants, while we may also not fully trust their post-quantum replacements until they have had sufficient scrutiny and time to discover and fix implementation bugs.
+The migration to post-quantum cryptography is unique in the history of modern digital cryptography in that neither the old outgoing nor the new incoming algorithms are fully trusted to protect data for the required data lifetimes.
+The outgoing algorithms, such as RSA and elliptic curve, may fall to quantum cryptalanysis, while the incoming post-quantum algorithms face uncertainty about both the underlying mathematics as well as hardware and software implementations that have not had sufficient maturing time to rule out classical cryptanalytic attacks and implementation bugs.
 Unlike previous cryptographic algorithm migrations, the choice of when to migrate and which algorithms to migrate to, is not so clear.

-Even after the migration period, it may be advantageous for an entity's cryptographic identity to be composed of multiple public-key algorithms.
+Cautious implementers may wish to combine cryptographic algorithms such that an attacker would need to break all of them in order to compromise the data being protected by using a Post-Quantum / Traditional Hybrid.
+This document defines a specific instantiation of hybrid paradigm called "composite" where multiple cryptographic algorithms are combined to form a single key encapsulation mechanism (KEM) key and ciphertext such that they can be treated as a single atomic algorithm at the protocol level.

 The deployment of composite public keys and composite encryption using post-quantum algorithms will face two challenges